 MOCC (Mission Operations Control Centre)

-- The MOCC will be hosted by University of Auckland’s Te Pūnaha Ātea-Auckland Space Institute.
+- The MOCC will be hosted by the University of Auckland’s Te Pūnaha Ātea-Auckland Space Institute.

 - MOCC is a physical facility that provides a set of functional capabilities for the monitoring, control and support of the satellite.